aprescott/tenuki/README.md

 <div class="tenuki-board" data-include-coordinates="true"></div>
 ```

+# SVG renderer

+The default renderer uses SVG to display the board.
+If this is a problem, you can pass `renderer: "dom"` as a game setup option to switch to using a renderer based solely on DOM elements.
+This is _not recommended_.
+The all-DOM approach has worse performance and has alignment issues at browser zoom levels other than 100%, 200%, etc.

 # Board sizes other than 19x19

 You can pass a second argument to `new tenuki.Game` to specify the board size.
 If no size is given, the default of 19 is used.
 All sizes between 1x1 and 19x19 should work.
 Sizes above 19x19 will error and won't render.